70s Tattoo Design Ideas: Groovy Ink Trends a Radical Era

 7. How did people view the permanence of tattoos in the 1970s?

-- Commitment: Many viewed getting a tattoo as a serious commitment and a permanent statement of identity or affiliation.
+Commitment: Getting a tattoo was seen as a serious act.
+It was a steady mark of identity or belonging.

-8. How was the tattoo culture in the 70’s the precursor to modern tattooing?
+8. How was 1970s tattoo culture a precursor to modern tattooing?

 Conclusion